-- How much it costs to build the product or provide the service?
+- How much does it cost to build the product or provide the service?

-Even if the entrepreneur receives just a single number – there is no way to tell if this will be correct until after the fact — there are just too many variables.
+Even if the entrepreneur receives just a single number — and there’s no way to tell if this will be correct until after the fact — there are just too many variables.

-While most budding entrepreneurs just want a single number, there are other ways to grow a new start-up no matter how much funding is available or that will eventually be needed.
+While most budding entrepreneurs just want a single number, there are other ways to grow a new start-up, no matter how much funding is available or will eventually be needed.

 What I tell future business owners is this:

-Do all that you can to research the probable costs in running a business – especially for costs that can be foreseen.
-This can be done by researching lease space or purchase space rates and prices, contacting utility companies to get past averages on electric, gas, water, trash, phone, internet, etc for those locations, contacting local employment offices for wage averages and other employment costs, researching rates for several marketing channels that will be used, and contact a CPA to estimate possible tax obligations (local, state, and federal).
+Do all that you can to research the probable costs in running a business, especially for costs that can be foreseen.
+You can do this by researching lease space or purchase space rates and prices, contacting utility companies to get past averages on electric, gas, water, trash, phone, internet, etc. for those locations, contacting local employment offices for wage averages and other employment costs, researching rates for several marketing channels that will be used, and contacting a CPA to estimate possible tax obligations (local, state, and federal).

-While all of this can provide an educated guess, it will not provide a specific amount that is needed as all things change and one of the major challenges of running a business is dealing with and accounting for circumstances that are just out of a business owner’s control.
+While all of this can provide an educated guess, it won’t provide a specific amount that is needed as all things change, and one of the major challenges of running a business is dealing with and accounting for circumstances that are just out of a business owner’s control.

 First, the true power of successful entrepreneurship is the ability to manage costs.
-This requires creating annual budgets (based on the costs estimates outline above and the amount of funding that can be raised) and sticking to these numbers.
-Additionally, the budget must be prioritized; ranking expenses in an order of need — not want.
+This requires creating annual budgets (based on the cost estimates outline above and the amount of funding that can be raised) and sticking to these numbers.
+Additionally, the budget must be prioritized, ranking expenses in an order of need — not want.

 RELATED: How to Create a Break-Even Analysis

 Second, ensure that you can always go back to the well for more capital.
-This means keeping very good relationship with vendors and supplier (who could offer trade credit freeing up cash flow) and your lenders.
-This also includes staying current on all payments — no lender will fund a company or person who is behind on current obligations.
+This means keeping very good relationships with vendors and suppliers (who could offer trade credit, freeing up cash flow) and your lenders.
+This also includes staying current on all payments — no lender will fund a company or person who’s behind on current obligations.
 Thus, if the need arises — you have reduced all costs to their bare minimum — you can always go back to these sources for more capital.
-Lastly, constantly be looking for new, alternative ways in which to finance your company – including factoring, leasing, cash advances, or private investors.
+Lastly, constantly be looking for new, alternative ways in which to finance your company, including factoring, leasing, cash advances, or private investors.

-Even if your business is really taking off – meaning that sales are growing at a phenomenal rate, your company could still (and usually do) face cash shortages as your bills (current expenses and the huge expense related to the growth) may be outpacing your cash inflow (actual cash into the business, not receivables — the actual amount in you checkbook)
+Even if your business is really taking off (meaning that sales are growing at a phenomenal rate) your company could still (and most do) face cash shortages as your bills (current expenses and the huge expense related to the growth) may be outpacing your cash inflow (actual cash into the business, not receivables — the actual amount in your checkbook).

 So, the bottom line is simply this: You don’t need an exact figure (precise amount of capital) before starting your business or specific costs amount (these will change daily).
-No matter what you estimate, if you are willing to make the hard choices and manage both revenues and expense, you can still grow and succeed.
-It is all up to you — not merely based on some start-up figure.
+No matter what you estimate, if you’re willing to make the hard choices and manage both revenue and expenses, you can still grow and succeed.
+It’s all up to you — not merely based on some start-up figure.